FHA Streamline Refinance: Pros, Cons, and Rates

 Close Quickly

-With reduced documentation and underwriting requirements, and no appraisal required, it’s possible to close on the loan relatively quickly.
+With reduced documentation and underwriting requirements and no appraisal required, it’s possible to close on the loan relatively quickly.

 FHA Streamline Refinance Process

-The FHA Streamline program reduces the documentation and underwriting requirements for the lender, which usually translates into a quicker refinancing process.
+The FHA Streamline Refinance program reduces the documentation and underwriting requirements for the lender, which usually translates into a quicker refinancing process.
 Here’s what you’re looking at when it comes to documentation, timeline, and costs.

 Documentation Needed